Academic Decathlon Team

 Mock Trial is an extracurricular program in which students participate in rehearsed trials to learn about the legal system in a competitive manner.
 Mock Trial combines elements of legal knowledge, improvisational acting and highly coordinated teamwork.

 Model Congress works with the office of the congressman of New Jersey’s 5th congressional district.
 This organization brings two students annually to partake in a simulated congressional activity.
+Currently on Hiatus.

 Model UN is an organization where students build real-world speaking, research and writing skills.
 Students meet regularly in preparation for several Interscholastic and Intrascholastic competitions that focus on real issues that the actual United Nations is confronting in the present.